HabanaAI/vllm-fork/README_GAUDI.md

 ```

 > [!TIP]
-> If you're observing the following error: `docker: Error response from daemon: Unknown runtime specified habana.`, please refer to "Install Using Containers" section of [Intel Gaudi Software Stack and Driver Installation](https://docs.habana.ai/en/v1.18.0/Installation_Guide/Bare_Metal_Fresh_OS.html) and make sure you have `habana-container-runtime` package installed and that `habana` container runtime is registered.
+> If you're facing the following error: `docker: Error response from daemon: Unknown runtime specified habana.`, please refer to "Install Using Containers" section of [Intel Gaudi Software Stack and Driver Installation](https://docs.habana.ai/en/v1.18.0/Installation_Guide/Bare_Metal_Fresh_OS.html).
+Make sure you have `habana-container-runtime` package installed and that `habana` container runtime is registered correctly.

 ## Build from source